bartreardon/swiftDialog-scripts/Update Notifications/README.md

 4 - required OS Version - defaults to the latest release for the major version of the current OS 5 - days Until Required - default 14.
 Days to wait after the release date to force the prompt.
 0 = immediate 6 - infolink - default "https://support.apple.com/en-au/HT201222".
-Long for the Info button 7 - support Text - additional text you want inserted into the message (e.g. "For any questions please contact the [Help Desk](https://help.desk/link)"
+Long for the Info button 7 - max deferrals - number of deferrals a user has.
+Default is 5.
+Set to 0 to disable 8 - support Text - additional text you want inserted into the message (e.g. "For any questions please contact the [Help Desk](https://help.desk/link)"
-8 - Icon - defaults to the OS version icon for the current release (supports macOS 11, 12 and 13) 9 - swiftDialog Version - default "2.3.2" - specifies the minimum version of swiftDialog for this script.
+9 - Icon - defaults to the OS version icon for the current release (supports macOS 11, 12 and 13) 10 - swiftDialog Version - default "2.3.2" - specifies the minimum version of swiftDialog for this script.
 ```

 <img width="550" alt="image" src="https://github.com/bartreardon/swiftDialog-scripts/assets/3598965/a03b2a29-7609-49f9-b36c-c000d90cb34e">